Did you know that engaging a buyer’s advocate can save you time, money, and stress when purchasing property?

 How Much Does a Buyers Advocate Cost?

-Buyers advocates typically offer three main services; full service, appraise and negotiate if you have found the property and auction bidding.
+Buyers’ advocates typically offer three primary services: full service, appraisal, negotiation if you have found the property and auction bidding.

 It’s important for buyers to discuss and understand the fee structure with their advocate upfront and ensure that all costs are transparent and agreed upon in writing.